On my journey to work, I pass a young chocolate Labrador Retriever who limps on her left front leg.

 Plenty of dogs develop elbow dysplasia who were slim puppies and exercised sensibly.
 Sometimes things are just beyond our control.

-A veterinarian must accurately diagnose the condition first to find which part of the elbow is faulty — then he or she can decide if surgery is an option.
-Many of the problems causing dysplasia have specific operations that may make a difference.
+A veterinarian must accurately diagnose the condition first to find which part of the elbow is faulty — then the vet can decide if surgery is an option.
+Many of the problems causing elbow dysplasia have specific operations that may make a difference.

-If surgery isn’t an option, the following treatment may be appropriate:
+If surgery isn’t an option, the following treatment may be appropriate for elbow dysplasia: